 As people start returning to office spaces for work, one scenario could suggest that nothing changes from how we operated before.
-Perhaps, we found a vaccine, and everyone is ecstatic to get back to the office.
-Or it could be, that the health crisis has persevered for a longer time than imagined, and that office spaces remain unused for a prolonged period of time, like an abandoned ghost town of open work spaces and copy machines.
+Perhaps, with the introduction of the vaccine on a large scale, everyone will be ecstatic to get back to the office.
+Or, it could be that the health crisis will persevere for a longer time than imagined, and that office spaces will remain unused for a prolonged period of time, like an abandoned ghost town of open work spaces and copy machines.
 Likely our reality will be somewhere in the middle of the two scenarios.

 1. Office occupancy measurement

 Understanding how many people are on site becomes crucial across the landscape of workflows, from office utilization planning, to adhering to local policies of maximum capacities, and auditable logging of productivity.
 Since access control systems record and report who is coming in - it’s only a matter of configuration of the system to actually measure who is there, and for how long.

 2. Remote on and off boarding each location

 As companies are capable of remotely on and off boarding at a company level, doing said process on a per location level can enable the dynamic shifting of employees to accommodate business needs.
 Dynamic per location bookings operate in a similar fashion to gate access on an airline carrier, designed in a controlled-fashion.
 Access control manages dynamic access to specific locations, controlling the details about when and where certain access points are open, for how long, and to whom.

 3. Company and personal storage

 With variation around who is on site at a business location or variables such as desks in open seating areas being reassigned over time, companies should plan to invest in desk-independent lockable storage solutions such as those in gyms, in order to store personal belongings or valuables.
 This can also prevent property abuse, employee theft, or simply confusion.